tlancon/CIM/README.md

      See documentation on these toolbars [here](https://matplotlib.org/3.2.2/users/navigation_toolbar.html).

-6. When at least two landmarks are added to each image, you can click the "Register" button in the bottom-right to compute a registration matrix for that moving image.
+6. When at least two landmarks are added to each image, you can click the "Register" button in the bottom-right to compute a transformation matrix for that moving image.

-   * This matrix is updated in the table.
+   * This transformation matrix is updated in the table.

 7. If you opened multiple moving images, select another moving image in the dropdown above the moving image display to repeat for more of them.